What is ZentriOS-XZ?

 See ZentriOS Web App.

 ZentriOS provides one of the easiest to use and most flexible serial Wi-Fi networking interfaces in the industry.
-The ZentriOS serial interface provides support for multiple serial buses including multi-UART and serial-SPI, three different serial communications modes including command mode and stream mode, and is easily configured for use by humans and machines alike.
+The ZentriOS serial interface provides support for multiple serial buses including multi-UART and serial-SPI, different serial communications modes including command mode and stream mode, and is easily configured for use by humans and machines alike.

 See Serial Interface.